Is Stanford Test Optional?

 - Once your application has been reviewed and accepted at Stanford, you will be notified via email that your submission has been acknowledged.
 Check and see if the email address you provided is still active to make sure you get all of the correspondence.

-- You are required to check your Stanford portal on a consistent basis in order to monitor the delivery of all necessary materials.
+- You are required to check your Stanford portal on a consistent basis to monitor the delivery of all necessary materials.

 - Include the [email protected] email address in your email address book or list of trusted senders.